Writing to Santa

 Include first name, last name, full return address, and your holiday wishesSend It to Santa

-Put Santa’s address and postage stamp on the envelopeBe On Time
+Put Santa’s address and postage stamp on the envelopeBe on Time

 Some must-do’s to remember when crafting your letter to Santa.